1978 Alabama gubernatorial election

 The 1978 Alabama gubernatorial election took place on November 7, 1978, to elect the governor of Alabama.
-Incumbent Democratic Governor George Wallace did not run for re-election.
 Fob James, a businessman who had switched from the Republican Party to the Democratic Party and campaigned as a "born-again Democrat", won the Democratic primary in an upset over Attorney General Bill Baxley.
 He went on to defeat Guy Hunt in a landslide in the general election.
-Incumbent Democrat George Wallace was term limited and could not seek a third consecutive term.
+Incumbent Democrat George Wallace was term limited and could not seek a third consecutive term; he later successfully ran again in 1982.

+Hunt was the first Republican to win Cullman County since Reconstruction.